Gardening Thamesmead — Accessibility Information

 • Media accessibility: captions, transcripts, and audio descriptions where applicable.

-Community gardener providing assistance to a visitor with a mobility aid at a Thamesmead garden entrance Reporting accessibility needs — If you require information in an alternative format, need assistance to access our gardening materials, or wish to request reasonable adjustments at a community garden in the Thamesmead region, please contact our accessibility coordinator through the channels listed on our site or via your local community centre.
+A close-up view of a gardener's hands wearing bright orange gardening gloves, carefully pruning a flowering shrub with a pair of small, sharp garden scissors.
+The shrub features dense, green foliage and clusters of light pink flowers.
+In the background, a well-maintained lawn and more pink flowering plants are visible, set in an outdoor garden space with natural daylight, suggesting a mild and pleasant weather condition.
+The scene reflects attentive garden maintenance typical of residential landscaping in Thamesmead, with an emphasis on flower bed care and shrub trimming, supporting local gardening services offered by Gardening Thamesmead.
+Reporting accessibility needs — If you require information in an alternative format, need assistance to access our gardening materials, or wish to request reasonable adjustments at a community garden in the Thamesmead region, please contact our accessibility coordinator through the channels listed on our site or via your local community centre.
 We welcome requests and aim to respond in a timely and helpful manner.

 We review this statement and our practices regularly to maintain and improve accessibility across the Gardening Thamesmead area.
 When new content or features are added, they are evaluated against WCAG 2.1 AA criteria and tested with people using assistive technologies.
 Continuous improvement is central to how we operate, and we value input that helps make gardening in Thamesmead more inclusive.